On compactness conformally compact Einstein manifolds and uniqueness of Graham-Lee metrics, III: Abstract

 \section{Abstract}

-In this paper, we establish a compactness result for a class of conformally compact Einstein metrics defined on manifolds of dimension $d\ge 4$.
-As an application, we derive the global uniqueness of a class of conformally compact Einstein metric defined on the $d$-dimensional ball constructed in the earlier work of Graham-Lee \cite{GL} with $d\ge 4$.
-As a second application, we establish some gap phenomenon for a class of conformal invariants.
+In this paper, we establish compactness results for some classes of conformally compact Einstein metrics defined on manifolds of dimension $d\ge 4$.
+In the special case when the manifold is the Euclidean ball with the unit sphere as the conformal infinity, the existence of such class of metrics has been established in the earlier work of Graham-Lee \cite{GL}.
+As an application of our compactness result, we derive the uniqueness of the Graham-Lee metrics.
+As a second application, we also derive some gap theorem, or equivalently, some results of non-existence CCE fill-ins.

 \subjclass[2000]{}

 \keywords{}